Ferdydh/hackathon-2024-tum-AR-AI/README.md

 To run frontend: `run`

-## To use database for the first time:
+## To open database viewer:

+> you only need this if you want to observe the db

 1. open `localhost:8080`
 2. login with username: `admin@admin.com` and password: `admin`